DEFRA/cdp-libraries/README.md

 To test your changes in this repo in a local consuming codebase, `npm link` is your friend here.
 Have a read of https://docs.npmjs.com/cli/v9/commands/npm-link

+## Not releasing

+If you have changes you wish to commit but do not want to release a new version of the package, or tag and release the package on GitHub.
+You can simply just make your commits as normal and raise a PR.
+There is no need to create a changeset.
+This is usually documentation or items in the `root` that do not need to be published.

+> [!TIP]
+> For any changes in the `packages` directory, you should always create a changeset so they are released when your PR is
+> merged

 ## Releasing